 and should be used with care.

-- Session — An active user connection to the
+- Session — An active client (browser) session to

 - Storage — A server-side virtual file system for

 storing data and objects.
 The storage handles both persistent (file) and